chrabach/01.kickstarter-analysis/README.md

-What are some other possible tables and/or graphs that we could create?
+### Possible other tables or graphs that we could create?

 It would be interesting to see total failures as a share of total launched during a particular period.
+This would highlight not only absolute value of success rates, but how the concommitant failure rate relates.